valmar/lute/docs/tutorial/new_task.md

 Some third-party executables will require their own configuration files.
 These are often separate JSON or YAML files, although they can also be bash or Python scripts which are intended to be edited.
 Since LUTE requires its own configuration YAML file, it attempts to handle these cases by using Jinja templates.
 When wrapping a third-party task a template can also be provided - with small modifications to the `Task`'s pydantic model, LUTE can process special types of parameters to render them in the template.
 LUTE offloads all the template rendering to Jinja, making the required additions to the pydantic model small.
 On the other hand, it does require understanding the Jinja syntax, and the provision of a well-formatted template, to properly parse parameters.
 Some basic examples of this syntax will be shown below; however, it is recommended that the `Task` implementer refer to the [official Jinja documentation](https://jinja.palletsprojects.com/en/3.1.x/) for more information.

 LUTE provides two additional base models which are used for template parsing in conjunction with the primary `Task` model.
 These are:
-- `ThirdPartyParameters` objects which hold parameters which will be used to render a portion of a template.
+- `TemplateParameters` objects which hold parameters which will be used to render a portion of a template.
 - `TemplateConfig` objects which hold two strings: the name of the template file to use and the full path (including filename) of where to output the rendered result.

 `Task` models which inherit from the `BaseBinaryParameters` model, as all third-party `Task`s should, allow for extra arguments.
-LUTE will parse any extra arguments provided in the configuration YAML as `ThirdPartyParameters` objects automatically, which means that they do not need to be explicitly added to the pydantic model (although they can be).
+LUTE will parse any extra arguments provided in the configuration YAML as `TemplateParameters` objects automatically, which means that they do not need to be explicitly added to the pydantic model (although they can be).
 As such the **only** requirement on the Python-side when adding template rendering functionality to the `Task` is the addition of one parameter - an instance of `TemplateConfig`.
 The instance **MUST** be called `lute_template_cfg`.

 ```py
 from pydantic import Field, validator